Resting Spaces

 Renovation Phase

-For a year we lived with the bathroom's contractor-grade double vanity and end-to-end mirror, "Hollywood bulb" bar lighting, outdated brass fixtures, and boring white tile.
-This gave us plenty of time to tackle other house projects and form a great renovation plan for the primary bathroom and walk-in closet.
-First priority in reorganizing the space to better suit our needs - removing the bidet from the toilet room!
+For a year the homeowners lived with the bathroom's contractor-grade double vanity and end-to-end mirror, "Hollywood bulb" bar lighting, outdated brass fixtures, and boring white tile.
+This gave our team plenty of time to tackle other house projects and form a great renovation plan for the primary bathroom and walk-in closet.
+First priority in reorganizing the space to better suit their needs - removing the bidet from the toilet room!
 The extra space gained was put to much better use as a custom-built shoe rack in the closet (yea!).
 Then it was time to rework the bathroom ceiling, by changing it to mimic the bedroom ceiling (who needs a bathroom ceiling that vaults to 16' anyway??).
 Of course, removing the brass fixtures and blah tile did wonders for the space too.

 Primary En Suite - After